michaelyaacoub/michaelyaacoub/README.md

 **michaelyaacoub/michaelyaacoub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-💾 I'm pretty much always learning about something.
-Right now, it's React, and Python.
+💾 I'm pretty much always learning about something new.
+Right now, it's React, and Java.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently taking CS50
 - 👯 I’m looking to collaborate on ...